 In the event your car gets involved in an accident, the costs towards repair and liability towards damages to third party vehicle could be significant.
 If you have a Comprehensive Motor Insurance, it takes care of most of your expenses in the event of an accident.
 But it’s a comprehensive insurance you say.
 So why only “most” expenses and not “all” expenses?
 Insurers factor in depreciation while settling your car insurance claim.
 This varies from one insurer to another from around 15 – 20% in the first year to a higher percentage in the subsequent years.
 So how does one secure oneself against depreciation and ensure out-of-pocket expenses are minimized in case of a car accident?
-This is where a Zero Depreciation Cover comes in.
+This is where a Zero Depreciation cover in Car Insurance comes in.
 As the term implies, Zero Depreciation Cover offers comprehensive coverage without taking depreciation into account.
 Therefore, in the event of a collision, the insurer will cover the entire cost if you have taken up a Zero Depreciation Cover.

 A Comprehensive Motor Insurance policy, like the term suggests, is comprehensive.
 But it does not take into account depreciation to your vehicle.
 Therefore, opting for a Zero Depreciation plan protects you from depreciation.
 While you will end up paying a higher amount as premium, it will provide you the much-needed peace of mind in the event of an accident.

 Now that we have discussed the need for depreciation cover, let us delve deeper into who should go for a Zero Depreciation cover :

 - People who own a premium segment car, or a car that is valued over 10 lakhs

 - New drivers or relatively inexperienced drivers are more likely to dent their vehicle.
 Hence it is recommended to go for Zero Depreciation cover in such cases.

 - Cars whose spares, servicing, and repair is considered high and are generally more expensive

-What are the Limitations of a Zero Depreciation Cover:
+What are the Limitations of a Zero Depreciation Cover in car insurance :